 Body fat percentage plays an important role in regular menstruation and ovulation and therefore having too little body fat percentage on the other hand may also play a part if you are trying to conceive.
 Once you are pregnant having a low fat percentage has also been linked in several studies to having a preterm or low birth weight baby.

-What should I eat if I’m trying to conceive?
+What foods should I eat to boost my fertility if I’m trying to conceive?

 We know very well that diet plays a crucial role during the pregnancy, but studies also show the importance of a good diet and certain foods when trying to conceive.